chrisranderson/chrisranderson.github.io/_posts/2016-7-9-chinese-restaurant-process-introduction.md

 $$\frac{1}{\text{# of people seated} + 1}$$

-Let's follow a short example:
+Let's walk through a short example:

 Bob walks in, sits at table 1.
 Jim walks in; what table does he sit at?
 According to our equations, $$p(\text{sit with Bob}) = \frac{1}{2}$$ $$p(\text{sit at a new table}) = \frac{1}{2}$$ Let's say he sits at a new table, and Cameron walks in. $$p(\text{sit with Bob}) = \frac{1}{3}$$ $$p(\text{sit with Jim}) = \frac{1}{3}$$ $$p(\text{sit at a new table}) = \frac{1}{3}$$ He sits with Jim.
 Shauna walks in. $$p(\text{sit with Bob}) = \frac{1}{4}$$ $$p(\text{sit with Jim and Cameron}) = \frac{2}{4}$$ $$p(\text{sit at a new table}) = \frac{1}{4}$$